Am I Covered by Medicare If I Travel Outside of the United States?

 Medigap coverage outside the U.S.

-As another option for foreign travel coverage, you may want to purchase a Medicare Supplement plan, also known as Medigap or MedSup, to receive coverage while traveling outside of the U.S. Specifically, Plans C, D, F, G, M, and N provide some degree of foreign travel coverage up to plan limits.
+As another option for foreign travel coverage, you may want to purchase a Medicare Supplement insurance plan, also known as Medigap or MedSup, to receive coverage while traveling outside of the U.S. Specifically, Plans C, D, F, G, M, and N provide some degree of foreign travel coverage up to plan limits.
 Some Medicare Advantage plans provide coverage for travel abroad also.
 Please note that Medigap plans are designed to supplement Original Medicare benefits and cannot be used in combination with a Medicare Advantage plan.

 If you are interested in joining either a Medicare Supplement or a Medicare Advantage plan, then our eHealthMedicare plan comparison tool on this page can help you review available options in your area.